Aakash-2904/addons/README.md

 interest in that component.
 We heavily encourage users to submit sign up to maintain a submodule by submitting your username to the [CODEOWNERS](.github/CODEOWNERS) file.

-Full write access will only be granted after substantial contribution has been made in order to limit the number of users with write permission.
+Full write access will only be granted after a substantial contribution has been made in order to limit the number of users with write permission.
 Contributions can come in the form of issue closings, bug fixes, documentation, new code, or optimizing existing code.
 Submodule maintainership can be granted